mondoohq/docs/docs/platform/security/customize/overview.md

 - [Set an exception on a policy](/platform/security/customize/exceptions/policies/) to exclude certain checks from running.

-- [Set an exception on an asset advisory](/platform/security/customize/exceptions/advisories/) to exclude it from an asset's vulnerability assessment.
+- [Set an exception on an asset finding](/platform/security/customize/exceptions/asset-findings/) to exclude it from an asset's assessment.

 - [Change check properties](/platform/security/customize/props/) to customize the values that Mondoo scans for.